ABC Council to place 12 Northern Ireland Centenary Stones across borough

-Northern Ireland Centenary: Armagh Banbridge and Craigavon Borough Council asks ratepayer where to place 12 commemoration stones
+Northern Ireland Centenary: Armagh Banbridge and Craigavon Borough Council asks ratepayers where to place 12 commemoration stones

 and live on Freeview channel 276

-The council secured fifteen stones as part of a council programme to mark the Centenary of Northern Ireland in 2021.
+The council secured 15 stones as part of a programme to mark the centenary in 2021.

 Recently the borough's Lord Mayor, Alderman Margaret Tinsley, unveiled three of the stones at civic buildings at the Palace Armagh, Banbridge Civic Building and Craigavon Civic Centre.

-The installation of the centenary stones was part of a borough-wide campaign entitled Our People, Our Place Our Story, which was a year-long programme of council events to mark the centenary of Northern Ireland in 2021.
+The installation of the centenary stones was part of a borough-wide campaign entitled Our People, Our Place Our Story, which was a year-long programme of council events.

-The locations of the remaining 12 stones is now out for public consultation.
+The locations for the remaining 12 stones is now out for public consultation.

 It is proposed the remaining commemorative centenary stones will be installed in Lurgan, Portadown, Dromore, Tandragee, Rathfriland, Donaghcloney, Waringstown, Richhill, Loughgall, Magheralin, Dollingstown and Gilford.

-Speaking at the unveiling of the first three stones, Lord Mayor, Alderman Margaret Tinsley said she was "delighted to officially unveil the centenary stones to commemorate 100 years of Northern Ireland".
+They have the words 'Celebrating the 100th Anniversary of the Foundation of Northern Ireland' engraved on them.

-She added: “Three stones have been installed at our civic buildings in Armagh, Banbridge and Craigavon, and I was delighted to welcome local elected representatives from across the borough to join me in marking this significant and historic milestone in the life of Northern Ireland.”
+Speaking at the unveiling of the first three stones, Alderman Tinsley said she was “delighted to officially unveil the centenary stones to commemorate 100 years of Northern Ireland”.

-The public consultation is now open until Friday 1st March 2024 and can be completed online at, www.armaghbanbridgecraigavon.gov.uk/consultations
+The public consultation is now open until Friday March 1 and can be completed online at www.armaghbanbridgecraigavon.gov.uk/consultations

-The Stormont stone sparked a political row in 2021 - the year of the centenary - when Sinn Fein blocked the proposal.
+The Stormont stone sparked a political row in 2021 when Sinn Fein blocked the proposal.

 Unionist leaders said the veto caused “great hurt” but Sinn Fein said it “opposed a stone to celebrate partition”.